gody10/gody10.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Odyssefs Diamantopoulos-Pantaleon is a MSc student at the Athens University of Economics and Business.
-He is also a Machine Learning Research Engineer at the Multimedia Mobile Laboratory, Plegma Labs and Helvia.io.
+He is also a Machine Learning Research Engineer at the Mobile Multimedia Laboratory, Plegma Labs and Helvia.
 His research interests include Reinforcement Learning, Natural Language Processing and Large Language models.
 {style="text-align: justify;"}